edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

-# Security Application Manager {/*security-application-manager*/}
+---
+title: Security Applications
+---

-A Security Application Manager configuration:
+A Security Application configuration:

 -   [Identifies the set of traffic](#TrafficIdentification) to which it applies by hostname, a URL path, or both.